mhowlett/confluent-kafka-dotnet/examples/Security/README.md

     1. Generate a new public/private key pair and prompt you for additional information that is required to make a *public key certificate*.
 In aggregate this information is referred to as the Distinguishing Name (DN).
         - You need to set the CN (the answer to the question 'What is your first and last name?') to `{server_hostname}`.
 None of the other information is important for our purposes.
+	- You can also set the DN via the command line `-dname` parameter like so: `-dname "cn={server_hostname}"`

     1. Store the private key and self-signed public key certificate under the alias `{server_hostname}` in the keystore file.
         - you will be prompted for a password to protect this specific key / certificate pair in the keystore.
+	- alternatively you can set the password using the `-storepass` and `-keypass` command line arguments.

 1. Create a Certificate Authority (CA) private key / root certificate: